adjust/android_sdk/doc/english/sdk-to-sdk/mopub.md

 }
 ```

-For more information regarding MoPub callback implementation, please refer to [MoPub documentation](mopub-docs).
+For more information regarding MoPub callback implementation, please refer to [MoPub documentation][mopub-docs].
 In case you have any questions about ad revenue tracking with MoPub, please contact your dedicated account manager or send an email to support@adjust.com.

 [mopub-docs]:   https://developers.mopub.com/publishers/android/impression-data/